Thousands of Resources, Ready to help.

 City of Milwaukee is the sole surviving example of a pre-1940, "classic" period Great Lakes car ferry.
 City of Milwaukee is in excellent and nearly original condition with only minor changes attained over a fifty year career.
 She embodies the distinctive characteristic of these specialized craft and possesses all the historic features associated with these vessels.
 City of Milwaukee was involved in cross-lake train car ferry service all of her working life (1931-1982).
 She is closely associated with events that have made a significant contribution to the maritime history of the Great Lakes region.
 City of Milwaukee and her five sister ships were considered to be the aesthetic peak of car ferry design.
-Built during the early days of the Depression, and because of declining cargo, she soon became the Grand Trunk's "spare boat."
+Built during the early days of the Depression, and because of declining cargo, she soon became the Grand Trunk Railway's "spare boat."
 As such, she was frequently leased to other railroads, and thus City of Milwaukee has a historic connection to each of the car ferry fleets which operated on Lake Michigan.
 Over the years she was frequently leased to the Ann Arbor Railroad, and she officially became part of the Ann Arbor fleet during the final years of her working life.
 Because of her excellent, unaltered condition, she possesses a high degree of integrity in each aspect of design, location, setting, material, workmanship, and especially feeling.

 The S. S. City of Milwaukee is open to the public as a floating museum of car ferry history, located in Manistee, Michigan.